OUR TOSYNFUEL PROJECT PAGE

 German rally legend, Walter Rohl, was there to support the ceremony and to take the technology's inventor, Professor Andreas Hornung of Fraunhofer UMSICHT, for a spin in an Audi R8 fueled with ToSynFuel!
 We sent a film making team there.

 This video introduces the importance of advanced biofuels as a critical contributor to reducing green-house emissions as part of an overall suite of technology solutions required in the transport sector.

 It briefly introduces ThermoCatalytic Reforming (TCR) technology that is central to the ToSynFuel project, and also the overall aims, objectives, and partners of the project.

 ThermoCatalytic Reforming (or TCR) is a unique waste conversion technology based on pyrolysis.
 However, it is not like other forms of pyrolysis.

 This video goes in to detail about how TCR works, why it is unique, and how it is capable of converting a huge array of low-value waste products (include sewage sludge and waste plastics) in to valuable energy carriers such as advanced bio-fuels, low-toxicity char, and clean hydrogen.

-The current generation of children are likely to be the most affected by climate change.
-Children and schools are a critical demographic to make aware of new developments in green technology that can help support cleaner transport and help reduce our impacts on global climate.
+The current generation of children are likely to be the most affected by changing climates.
+Children and schools are a critical demographic to be made aware of new developments in green technology that can help support cleaner transport and help reduce our impacts on greenhouse gas emissions.

 We made this fun animated video to help explain the ToSynFuel project to a younger audience and how it can convert our poo into clean bio-fuels for transport!